 Could you tell us about how your background in international humanitarian law informs your approach to prevention?
 How can the Kenya National Committee incorporate humanitarian concerns into its work?

-Mass atrocity crimes often results from violation of international humanitarian law.
+Mass atrocity crimes often result from violations of international humanitarian law.
 Therefore, a concerted effort by various stakeholders to ensure compliance with and respect for various legal instruments of international humanitarian law represents an important tool for the prevention of mass atrocities.
 Importantly, this requires sound legislation on mass atrocity crimes.
 In this respect, Kenya National Committee, through the support of the United Nations Office on the Prevention of Genocide and the Responsibility to Protect, has engaged a consultant to draft a Bill on Prevention and Punishment of International Crimes and Atrocities.

 What do you remember as the most important element of your visit to Auschwitz-Birkenau in Poland and your time at the Raphael Lemkin Seminar?
 What lessons have you taken away from this experience?